bcgov/digital_marketplace/README.md

 - Docker
 - Docker Compose
-- VS Code Docker extension
+- Optional: VS Code Docker extension

 To start the local development environment for the first time, run `docker-compose up` (this builds the containers, starts the database, runs the migrations, and starts the front- and back-ends in watch mode).